Jaimeloeuf/simpler-fetch/README.md

 ### \_fetch
 Simple fetch abstraction to refactor the API and does body stringification if needed.

+This is the bare minimum abstraction and used by `oof` and `fcf` under the hood, not recommended unless you have a very specific use case.
+The `oof` and `fcf` abstractions are alot nicer to work with.

 ```javascript
 import { _fetch } from "simpler-fetch";